GDPR and The HR Professional

 - To process a job applicant’s data, you first need their clear (active and affirmative) consent and keep a log of when it was given (or rescinded).

-- GDPR training doesn’t have to be complicated – focus on and follow simple good practice (e.g. never sharing passwords, clicking dodgy links or sharing confidential information with anyone unauthorised).
+- GDPR training for HR professionals doesn’t have to be complicated – focus on and follow simple good practice (e.g. never sharing passwords, clicking dodgy links or sharing confidential information with anyone unauthorised).

 - It’s okay to make mistakes as long as you learn from them.